net-amqp-rabbitmq/net-amqp-rabbitmq/README.md

 - `local-tests-no-ssl` - Convenience script to run tests on a local network without SSL at all.
 - `run-one-test` - This script helps you quickly run a single test while working on this project.
 - `ci/run-ci-tests.sh` - This script is what we run in GitHub Actions, it'll help you run the full suite.
+This script will likely only run on GNU/Linux, and depending on your RabbitMQ server's capacity it could take in excess of two hours to run completely.

 # To build a release